kchu25/kchu25.github.io/blog/binding_modes.md

 ![vs](/blog/pics/motif/v-spacing.png)

 In variable spacing, the binding sites are fragmented into distinct parts.
-It's a common biological terminology to denote the separation between these parts as a "spacer" when a protein binds to the DNA.
+It's a common biological terminology to denote the separation between these parts as a spacer when a protein binds to the DNA.

 Another scenario involves *multiple DNA binding domains* (DBDs):